openmc-dev/openmc/docs/source/usersguide/install.rst

 ---------------------------------------

 The NEA_ provides processed ACE data from the JEFF_ library.
-To use this data with OpenMC, a script is provided with OpenMC that will automatically download and extract the ACE data, fix any deficiencies, and create an HDF5 library.
+To use this data with OpenMC, the :ref:`scripts_jeff` script can be used to automatically download and extract the ACE data, fix any deficiencies, and create an HDF5 library.

 .. code-block:: sh